Approaching Stable Quark Matter: Bag parameter from Lattice QCD calculation of isospin-dense matter

+This has been investigated in Ref.~\cite{Fujimoto:2023unl} using the LQCD dataset from Ref.~\cite{Abbott:2023coj} (we will discuss it more later).
+Following their methodology but using the more updated LQCD data from Ref.~\cite{Abbott:2024vhj}, we find that the resulting bound [$p_{\rm B}(\mu_{\rm B}=930~{\rm MeV})\leq(210~{\rm MeV})^4$], though robust, is much looser than the pressure values derived using pQCD for the $X$ values we consider [$p_{\rm B}(\mu_{\rm B}=930~{\rm MeV})\leq(150~{\rm MeV})^4$], and thus we will not discuss them further for our purpose of studying quark matter stability.
+Nevertheless, this bound could be useful for the investigation of quark matter scenarios beyond the capability of pQCD.

-Recently, the NPLQCD collaboration performed a simulation on a large isospin-dense system up to $\mu \sim 1.6$~GeV and made their data publicly available in Ref.~\cite{Abbott:2024vhj} (their earlier simulations can be found in Ref.~\cite{Abbott:2023coj}).
+Recently, the NPLQCD collaboration performed a simulation on a large isospin-dense system up to $\mu \sim 1.6$~GeV at $T\sim\mathcal{O}(10)~{\rm MeV}$ (which should be low enough to be considered as ``cold'') and made their data publicly available in Ref.~\cite{Abbott:2024vhj} (their earlier simulations can be found in Ref.~\cite{Abbott:2023coj}).
 Notably, the isospin-dense matter system shares the same bag parameter $B$ as the baryon-dense matter system.
 We will analyze the LQCD data for the isospin-dense system to obtain the value of or the bound on $B$.

 To start with, we use the LQCD data provided in Ref.~\cite{Abbott:2024vhj} to reproduce the distributions of three quantities (shown in Figure~\ref{fig:lattice}): the square of the speed of sound $c_s^2(\mu)$, normalized pressure $p(\mu)/p_{\rm id}(\mu)$, and normalized energy density $\epsilon(\mu)/\epsilon_{\rm id}(\mu)$, where $p_{\rm id}(\mu) = \epsilon_{\rm id}(\mu)/3=3N_f\mu^4/(12\pi^2)$ for the ideal Fermi gas and $N_f = 2$.
 For our later purpose to obtain the projected bound on $B$, we also show the projected distributions with an expected decrease of $1/N_{\rm scaled}=1/\sqrt{10}$ in the bin-wise uncertainties assuming that 10 times more ensembles can be made in the future simulations.